-If you have already used the Configuration Wizard to create an existing configuration, the Wizard can load and use the values of this configuration (for the same router type).
+If you have already used the Configuration Wizard to create an existing configuration, the Wizard can load and use the values of this configuration (for the same router type with system software 6.1.2 onwards).
 At the end of the configuration, the Wizard transfers the new configuration file to the router and also saves it to your PC.